 School of Public Policy is situated in a very livable city of Chiang Mai that is within 3 hours of flying distance from major cities in the mainland Southeast Asia region.
 The School is situated 700 km.
 (435 miles) north of Bangkok, at Thailand's second capital city of Chiang Mai.
-Aside the Lee Kuan Yew School of Public Policy in Singapore, CMU-SPP is the only autonomous School of Public Policy in ASEAN that offers international degrees for Master and PhD in Public Policy.
+Aside the Lee Kuan Yew School of Public Policy in Singapore, SPP is the only autonomous School of Public Policy in ASEAN that offers international degrees for Master and PhD in Public Policy.
 SPP considers this locale, dynamically comprised of ancient and modern paradigms, an 'urban lab' for comprehending the melting pot of worldwide urbanization phenomena that are also ensuing throughout Asia's secondary (non-mega) cities.

-SPP is offering this urban learning classroom to its students.
+SPP is offering this urban learning hybrid-style classroom to its students available both on-site and online with modern IT/ICT technologies and software.
 While observing the marvels transpiring in this region, they are exposed to the root issues, and the actors, connected with this diversified spectrum of development phenomena.
-We are not pitching SPP by saying it is located in "the developing world" and therefore is a place for learning specifically about this.
 SPP is not promoting a Thailand perspective, or even the Southeast Asia standpoint.
 An urban problem is an urban problem.
 An education problem is an education problem.
 Inequality is inequality, regardless of country or nationality.
 We are advocating for the emergence of a global perspective.

-Chiang Mai, and therefore SPP, is a place for debating all perspectives.
-We are hence integrating into our team those who are open-minded enough to transform their mindsets and worldview, in ways that can also be extrapolated and applied elsewhere.
+We are hence integrating into our team those who are open-minded to transform their mindsets and worldview, in ways that can also be extrapolated and applied elsewhere.